lstulic/employee-crud-app/README.md

 ## General info
-Basic project done in Spring Boot using Spring Data JPA, Hibernate and Thymeleaf to show basic CRUD operations done on MySQL database.
+Basic project done in Spring Boot using Spring Data JPA, Hibernate and Thymeleaf using basic CRUD operations on MySQL database.

 ## Technologies
 Project is created with: